-Croatia’s biggest carnival, the celebration that takes place in Rijeka is unlike any other in the nation, and this year there’s even more reason to celebrate as Rijeka is one of the European Capitals of Culture for 2020.
+Croatia’s biggest carnival, the celebration that takes place in Rijeka is unlike any other in the nation.
 The carnival has always taken on greater importance here than in the rest of Croatia, and the festival was traditionally attended by the highest strands of Habsburg society.
 The entire town is taken over by Meštar Toni at this time, with the arrival of the Zvončari the main event.
 Don’t let your kids see them though, unless you want the little ones to be awake for the foreseeable future.

 It almost goes without saying really.
 If Venice holds a particular version of any celebration, Venice should be included on a list about it.
 The carnival is no different.
 Venetian masks are famous all over the globe, and the most intricate of designs are saved for this Springtime celebration.
 The award for most beautiful mask is one of the most important of the carnival, showcasing the Venetian attention to detail that is savoured across the world.